leehaney254/hello-rails-back-end/README.md

 # 📖 hello-rails-back-end <a name="about-project"></a>

 **hello-rails-back-end** is an application that works as the backend for a greetings application.
 It generates random greetings on every request.
+It can be modified for a variety of purposes

 ## 🛠 Built With <a name="built-with"></a>